peterhinch/micropython-touch/README.md

 constructor.

 Note that dialog boxes can also be constructed manually, enabling more flexible designs.
-For example these might have widgets other than pushbuttons.
+For example these might have widgets other than `Button`s.
 The approach is to write a user subclass of `Window`.
 Example code may be found in `gui/demos/screens.py`.